Chair, Dr David O’Flynn

 Trustee, Richard Morley

-Richard has previously worked at South London and Maudsley NHS Foundation Trust and the Institute of Psychiatry, Psychology and Neuroscience, King’s College London and has more than 20 years’ experience working in the mental health sector.
+Richard is a Content Manager at NHS England, and has more than 20 years’ experience working in the health sector.
+Richard has previously worked at South London and Maudsley NHS Foundation Trust and the Institute of Psychiatry, Psychology and Neuroscience, King’s College London

 In 2013 Richard founded the Maudsley Long Gallery through a charitable grant from the Maudsley Charity.
-In 2020 Richard became a Freeman of The Stationers’ Company, the City of London Livery Company for Communications and Content Industry senior executives.
+In 2020 Richard was appointed as a Freeman of The Stationers’ Company, the City of London Livery Company for Communications and Content Industry senior executives.

 Trustee (Treasurer) Dr Val Huet